opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-ap-ch.rst

 RDF-File Structure & Example
 ------------------------------

-Your datacatalog must follow the DCAT-AP-CH standard.
+Your data catalog must follow the DCAT-AP-CH standard.
 It consists of the following 4 Classes:

 - the catalog